Ninja Mack: Lucha Libre AAA Worldwide (2021)

-Pro Wrestling Noah (2022)
+Pro Wrestling Noah (2022–present)

 On January 3, 2022, at Reboot, Mack appeared in a "coming soon" video.
 He had intended to make his debut for Pro Wrestling Noah the previous year as well as in February, but has been unable to enter the country due to Japan's handling of the COVID-19 pandemic and a rise in cases stemming from the omicron variant.

 Mack made his debut on April 29 at Majestic – N-Innovation, defeating Alpha Wolf and Dragon Bane in a three way elimination match.
 On July 16, at Destination, Mack defeated Dante Leon.
 On October 30, at Ariake Triumph, Mack defeated Hayata for the GHC Junior Heavyweight Championship, his first title in the promotion.
 Eleven days later, at Global Honored Crown, Mack lost the title in his first defense against Leon.

 On February 21, 2023, at the Keiji Muto Grand Final Pro-Wrestling "Last" Love event, Mack teamed with Naomichi Marufuji and El Hijo de Dr. Wagner Jr. in a six-man tag team match, defeating Dragon Gate's Z-Brats (Shun Skywalker, Kai and Diamante).
+On May 4, at Majestic, Mack failed to win the GHC Junior Heavyweight Championship from Hayata.
+On September 24, at Grand Ship in Nagoya, Mack teamed with Alejandro and lost to Alpha Wolf and Dragón Bane for the vacant GHC Junior Heavyweight Tag Team Championship.